Throughout February 2025 (1st - 28th)

 Guided Events

-The Guided Events will be free for participants of Run for the Trees (with the exception of the Wayfarer Special, which you will receive a discount for instead).
+The Guided Events listed below will be free for participants of Run for the Trees.
 Please note that you will be required to pre-book your place on all Guided Events and you will need to let us know if you can't make it so that we can make the space available for another participant.
-You can secure your place on the events from here
+You can secure your place on the events from here.

 Participant Benefits

-If you achieve your target distance - which we hope you will! - over the 29 days you'll receive a specially made coaster crafted locally from sustainable wood.
-Plus you can compete for other prizes in various categories, including - but not limited to - the best performances in the virtual race series.
+If you achieve your target distance - which we hope you will! - over the 28 days you'll receive a specially made coaster crafted locally from sustainable wood.

 Part of your entry fee will go towards planting new trees in the National Forest, providing a legacy of more green space for our community to enjoy and a positive environmental impact.
 The more miles that are covered during the event, the bigger the area of new forest we create.